 One of the examples cited as an abuse of the process of Court is re-litigation.
 It is contrary to justice and public policy for a party to re-litigate the same issue which has already been tried and decided earlier against him.

-A Bench of J. Chelamewar and Abhay Manohar Sapre, JJ. thus deemed it appropriate “to impose exemplary costs quantified at Rs.
-25,00,000/- (Rupees Twenty Five Lakhs only)” to be paid by each of 3 parties concerned to National Legal Services Authority, as compensation for the loss of Judicial Time of this Country.
+Bench of J. Chelameswar and Abhay Manohar Sapre, JJ thus deemed it appropriate “to impose exemplary costs quantified at Rs.
+25,00,000/- (Rupees Twenty Five Lakhs only)” to be paid by each of 3 parties concerned to National Legal Services Authority, as compensation for the loss of judicial time.